 OK, so what's the real test?
 How can you test your own knife to see how much cutting you can really do with it?Ask yourself these questions: How much rope do you want your knife to be able cut in an emergency and still retain a useful edge?
 This is your call, sailor!
 How quickly do you imagine you will need to do it?
 How clean or full of sand or salt will the line likely be?
 How much time will you have to re-sharpen it?
 You might want to test cutting stamina and sharpen-ability on a variety of materials.

 In my opinion, the only real way to find out the answers to these questions is to actually cut a quantity of marine grade rope with your knife non-stop and see how much you can cut without re-sharpening.
 There just isn't any cheap and easy way to do this kind of a test.
 I have used 1" clean hemp, 1" and 3/4" old (dirty) hemp, and the biggest diameter of new line of all grades I can get, including nylon, Spectra, Sta-Set, etc. (Don't forget to cut some of these hi-tech grades.)
 I realize that rope is expensive and/or a hassle to round up small snippets to practice on.
 But there just isn't any other way to face the music.

 These are the real issues you need to consider to truly evaluate a boat knife.
 Unless you are a seasoned rigger you probably haven't cut a lot of line non-stop.
 And they probably won't have you do this in sailing school.
 Are you satisfied with the performance of your knife?

 My point is this - if you don't practice cutting rope yourself, you don't know what you and your knife can or can't really do!
 Be creative.
 Have fun!

-You can view the results of three of my cutting tests demonstrating the edge-holding and sharpening of Boye knives on the cutting tests page of this website.
+You can view the results of four of my cutting tests demonstrating the edge-holding and sharpening of Boye knives on the cutting tests page of this website.
 These tests were conducted in the presence of certifiable witnesses, using new hemp rope and synthetic deck and rigging line.